clientIO/joint/Asking_Technical_Questions.md

 ### 2. Explain the problem.

 Before providing some code examples, explain the problem in more detail in an opening paragraph.
 This should provide more context to the opening title.

 ### 3. Include steps to reproduce problem.

 Provide steps to reproduce the issue.
 Always include a minimal reproducible example if your question depends on code.
 It will allow others to reproduce the issue.

-Try to format you code examples with sensible spacing, and follow popular conventions if possible.
+Try to format your code examples with sensible spacing, and follow popular conventions if possible.

 **Note:** *Don't include screenshots of code examples.
 All code should be in code blocks/plain text which allows users to copy text easily, and to make it accessible for everyone.
 Please reserve the use of images for diagrams, demonstrating rendering bugs, etc.*

 ### 4. Include any restrictions.